unibz-core/security-archimate/docs/Terminology.md

 A driver represents an external or internal condition that motivates an organization to define its goals and implement the changes necessary to achieve them.
 The *Risk*, from a quantitative perspective, commonly described as probability × impact, is mapped to a *Driver* stereotyped as *Risk*.

-**Examples:** Production loss, reflecting the likelihood that all the parts of the experience occur and cause each other, as well as on the quantitative impact of the potential losses.
-Other examples are memory leaks, and data breach.
+**Examples:** Production loss, reflecting the likelihood that all the parts of the experience occur and cause each other, as well as the quantitative impact of the potential losses.
+Other examples are memory leaks and data breaches.

 <!-- TOC --><a name="risk-subject"></a>
 ### 16. Risk Subject